PieterRuanCronje/TurtleParser/README.md

 A Java program for converting standard RDF Turtle data into a simplified triple format.
 The output data can either be in CSV or Turtle format but the program can be easily modified to allow other formats.

-Blank nodes and collections are given human-readable IDs to allow for hassle-free analysis after the data is processed.
+Blank nodes and collections are given human-readable IDs to allow for easy analysis after the data is processed.
 The processed data can be queried using a SPARQL endpoint which can be tested by uploading the data to a platform like Triply (<https://triplydb.com/>).
 It is also possible to upload the data to a SQL database because of its rectangular shape.